OG-Hunter/seditiontracker.github.io-/docs/_suspects/benjamin-martin.md

 courthouse:
 raid:
 perpwalk:
-quote: 'You guys are not doing your job.
+quote: "You guys are not doing your job.
 You swore an oath.
 You’re bound by your word.
-Move out of the way and let us in.'
+Move out of the way and let us in."
 title: Benjamin Martin charged on August 6, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack